medhavrata/FastAPI-Python/README.md

 - run $ sudo ufw status , it will show the currently applied firewall rules
 - to set the rules run, $ sudo ufw allow http / sudo ufw allow https / sudo ufw allow ssh
 - to delete a run, in case, sudo ufw delete allow http

+## Done Some changes locally

+- Push the changes to GitHub
+- Pull the changes at Server
+- Restart the service (systemctl restart fastapi)

+## We can containerized the App

+- Build a Docker Image of App using Python as Base Image
+- Create a docker-compose file to run the container and pass the environment variables
+- Use the Postgres image in the docker-compose file, so that both application and database will run in container

+## Local changes will not be pushed to application running in Container

+- If we make any local changes